Teaching Jobs in Canada With Visa Sponsorship 2026

 • There are now more job prospects due to the rising demand for instructors in specialized fields including STEM (Science, Technology, Engineering, and Mathematics), special education, and English as a Second Language (ESL).

-Types of Teaching Jobs Available in Canada
+Types of Teaching Jobs in Canada:

 Numerous teaching positions at various levels and specialisations are available in Canada’s educational system.
 In Canada, common teaching positions include: